How to Write Good Requirements for Your Startup?Posted by: Beth George | On: 1st Aug, 2019 | Startup

 For most sites, with a few exceptions, the homepage is the most important page.
 Identify the critical pages for your site, by categorizing the ones that provide the solution you outlined in step one.
 [Discover your business idea and Refine exactly what you want to provide in terms of value to your new market.]

 Typically, the homepage is not a specific part of the solution.
 It is generally only the first page people see in order to get to the specific solution you offer.
-Before you discount it completely, remember this: the reason people are on your site is because they want your solution, so give it greater focus.
+Before you discount it completely, remember this: the reason people are on your site is that they want your solution, so give it greater focus.

 Balsamiq is my favorite software for wireframing.
 It creates the most basic black-and-white images that you can line up next to each other; groups and aligns images to design the website you envision without the added detail of color or other distractions.